What is Melosity?

 How do I get my audio tracks to sync together?

-Currently, depending on your internet speed, hardware setup and computer, you may experience different levels of audio synchronization.
+Currently, depending on your internet speed, hardware setup and computer, you may experience synchronization issues.
 If it does not sync 100% accurately, you can position them manually yourself by selecting them and dragging them into place.
 This is best done with the grid off (turn it off on the bottom right of the studio).
-We will have a better solution in the next version, but for now it had to be done manually.
+We will have a better solution in the next version, but for now, if you experience this issue, it has to be fixed manually.
 You only have to position it once and then it will remain in that position for the future.

 How do I record into the studio?